HExSA-Lab/nautilus/README.md

 significant than in, e.g. a Linux guest.

 # Prerequisites

 - gcc cross compiler (more on this to come)
 - grub version >= 2.02
 - xorriso (for CD burning)
 - QEMU recommended if you don't want to run on raw hardware

 # Hardware Support

 Nautilus works with the following hardware:

 - x86_64 machines (AMD and Intel)
-- The Intel Xeon Phi
+- Intel Xeon Phi (see http://philix.halek.co for instructions)
 - as a Hybrid Virtual Machine (HVM) in the Palacios VMM (see http://v3vee.org/palacios)

 # Building